 A key component of Spark!
 Teaching & Learning is to learn through real world experiences, including solving real-world problems and collaboratively designing projects.
 Below is a sampling of some of these projects:

-- Plan and present at the Parkway School District Career Fair to eighth graders about Spark!
+- Plan and present at the Parkway School District Career Fair to 8th graders about Spark!
 Teaching & Learning and the field of education

-- Plan and organize activities for STEM Expos at Southwest Middle, South Middle and HIghcroft Ridge Elementary
+- Plan and organize activities for STEM Expo at Southwest Middle and Highcroft Ridge Elementary

 - Participate in Pumpkin Run, Trunk or Treat, Curriculum Night, Meet N’ Greet and Literacy Night at Highcroft Ridge Elementary School